Type of qualification

 Take the next step in your social work career.
 Improve your practice and gain new knowledge to become an excellent social worker who makes a difference.

-The Postgraduate Diploma in Social Service Supervision offers an advanced qualification for professionally qualified social and community workers and other social service professional supervisors.
+The Postgraduate Diploma in Clinical Supervision offers an advanced qualification for professionally qualified workers in the health and human services to develop their clinical supervision practice.

 Useful planning information